kishwarshafin/helen/README.md

 `MarginPolish-HELEN` is supported on  <b>`Ubuntu 16.10/18.04`</b> or any other Linux-based system.

 ##### Install prerequisites
+Before you follow any of the methods, make sure you install all the dependencies:
 ```bash
 sudo apt-get -y install git cmake make gcc g++ autoconf bzip2 lzma-dev zlib1g-dev \
 libcurl4-openssl-dev libpthread-stubs0-dev libbz2-dev liblzma-dev libhdf5-dev \